Pana/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 API](https://conflux-chain.github.io/conflux-doc/json-rpc/).

-Here's an example of everyone's favorite method, `cfx_sendTransaction`, which is both how Ether is sent, and how smart contract methods are called:
+Here's an example of everyone's favorite method, `cfx_sendTransaction`, which is both how CFX is sent, and how smart contract methods are called:
 ```javascript
 params: [{
   "from": "0xb60e8dd61c5d32be8058bb8eb970870f07233155",